-In 2020, NHTSA released an advance notice of proposed rulemaking (ANPRM) seeking public comment on the potential development of a framework of principles to govern the safe behavior of ADS in the future.
-NHTSA and others have identified elements of a framework necessary for objectively defining and assessing ADS competence.
+elements of a framework necessary for objectively defining and assessing ADS competence.
 The ANPRM seeks public comment on these elements and how they could most appropriately form a framework that provides for motor vehicle safety while also providing flexibility to develop more effective safety innovations.
-Further NHTSA actions include the issuance of a Standing General Order requiring manufacturers and operators of vehicles equipped with SAE Level 2 ADAS or SAE Level 3 to 5 ADS to report crashes.
-This action will enable NHTSA to collect information necessary for the agency to play its role in keeping Americans safe on the roadways, even as the technology deployed on the nation's roads continues to evolve.
+Furthermore, NHTSA actions include the issuance of a Standing General Order requiring manufacturers and operators of vehicles equipped with SAE Level 2 ADASs or SAE Levels 3 to 5 ADSs to report crashes.
+This action will enable NHTSA to collect information necessary for the agency to play its role in keeping Americans safe on the roadways even as the technology deployed on the nation's roads continues to evolve.

 In 2021, NHTSA expanded the Automated Vehicle Transparency and Engagement for Safe Testing (AV TEST) Initiative from a pilot (started in 2019) to a full program.
-The online tracking tool provides data on the on-road testing and safety performance of ADS in cities across the country and with the expansion is available to all stakeholders and the public.
+The Online Tracking Tool provides data on the on-road testing and safety performance of ADSs in cities across the country and with the expansion is available to all stakeholders and the public.
 The CMVSS serve the same form and function in Canada as the NHTSA FMVSS do in the United States.
 The ensuing narrative and following recommendations apply to both.

-It is critical that manufacturers or other entities testing ADS-equipped vehicles ensure that vehicles either comply with all applicable FMVSS or CMVSS or that the manufacturer or importing entity has an exemption for any noncompliant vehicles.
+It is critical that manufacturers or other entities testing ADS-equipped vehicles ensure that vehicles either comply with all applicable FMVSS or CMVSS or that the manufacturer or importing entity has an exemption or filed an appropriate temporary importation declaration for any noncompliant vehicles.

 4.9.1.
-Consider requiring MOEs testing ADSequipped vehicles within the jurisdiction to certify the vehicles comply with all applicable FMVSS or CMVSS and no required safety devices have been made inoperable.
+Consider requiring manufacturers and other entities testing ADS-equipped vehicles within the jurisdiction to certify the vehicles comply with all applicable FMVSS or CMVSS and no required safety devices have been made inoperable.
 In lieu of the certification, require manufacturers to provide evidence the vehicle(s) have received an exemption from the FMVSS or CMVSS.

-ADS-equipped vehicles tested on public roadways and sold to drivers will meet minimum federal safety standards or will have an exemption from the FMVSS or CMVSS, depending on where the vehicle is being tested.
+ADS-equipped vehicles tested on public roadways will meet minimum federal safety standards or will have an exemption from the FMVSS or CMVSS, depending on where the vehicle is being tested.